 While observing my Twitter feed after the official announcement, I was taken aback by some who were unfamiliar with the Jordan Brand.
 This was one of the reasons this collaboration is so important.
 The partnership is not solely for Paris Saint-Germain’s exposure as a football club, but also for Jordan, who even though are largely recognized globally, still need to reach pockets of the population who aren’t as familiar with the logo as American consumers.

 Those who are familiar with Michael Jordan recognize him as the greatest basketball player to ever lace them up.
+Many people are fans of Michael Jordan, even if they are not the biggest fan of basketball.
+But we all know those devoted fans already have their bracket for the 2019 ncaa tourney up and ready to be filled in.
+Even though Jordan does not compete anymore, the sport is still one to follow, especially with the rise of upcoming talent and standout professionals in the game.
 His lucrative resume includes six National Basketball Association championships and five NBA Most Valuable Player awards.
 Throughout his career, Air Jordan exhibited dominance in every aspect of the game and possessed a killer mentality that struck fear into adversaries.
 While Jordan was becoming the best on the court, his shoes were simultaneously flying off the shelves and became some of the most popular footwear in North America and eventually, the rest of the world.

 There is a large section of football fans who don’t follow American football or the NBA or even care to begin doing so.
 The Jordan Brand is largely popular in the NBA, as most aspiring basketball players want to emulate the great Michael Jordan by wearing his iconic #23 on their jersey and wearing shoes with his logo on them.
 In American football, the NFL will finally permit players to wear their own customized cleats during pregame warmups in the 2018-19 season.
 This will be the first time Jordan Brand athletes in the NFL will be able to showcase their custom Jumpman cleats.